tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Ultimately, servers have the responsibility to protect themselves against attacks employing 0-RTT data replication.
-The mechanisms described in {{anti-replay}} are intended to prevent replay at the TLS layer do not provide complete protection against receiving multiple copies of client data.
+The mechanisms described in {{anti-replay}} are intended to prevent replay at the TLS layer but do not provide complete protection against receiving multiple copies of client data.
 TLS 1.3 falls back to the 1-RTT handshake when the server does not have any information about the